Long-Term Psychological Issues From Dog Bite

 Our Attorneys Are Committed To Helping You Through Your Trauma

 People who must cope with the trauma of serious dog attacks deserve an experienced legal team on their side.
-At Willumsen Law Firm, P.C., experienced Texas attorneys Fred Willumsen and Donal McRoberts have helped people hold negligent dog owners responsible for the emotional as well as physical effects of a dog attack.
+At Willumsen & McRoberts Law Firm, experienced Texas attorneys Fred Willumsen and Donal McRoberts have helped people hold negligent dog owners responsible for the emotional as well as physical effects of a dog attack.
 We know that psychological trauma can be every bit as serious as physical wounds, and when compensation is available to help our clients manage the costs of treatment, we do everything possible to help them get it.

 We have helped clients who have developed PTSD-type symptoms following an attack, as well as children who become disfigured and develop emotional scars as a result.
 We consult with both medical and psychological experts to determine the extent of our clients’ physical and emotional injuries, and we are unwavering in our commitment to get our clients fair compensation from negligent dog owners.